 18-Month Rite of Passage Ceremonial Immersion

-To enroll in the next upcoming 18-Month Ceremonial Immersion (beginning August 2022), please visit this link.
+There is one place left in this round, plus a few last spots for the next upcoming 18-Month Ceremonial Immersion (beginning August 2022), please visit this link.

 No matter our ancestry, we are all a part of the lineage upon this living planet.
 And because of this it is in our bones to be called again and again to the land and into ceremony to “re-member” ourselves and be emboldened by the entreaties of our earthen communities.
 To play in discovery, to mourn loss, to contemplate purpose and to celebrate the miracle of simply being alive.
 When we say yes to this the land ,in relationship with us, flows into our marrow and into the communities we are tethered to, or will be in the future.
 For though this ceremony is deeply personal it is less about us and more about what we have to offer this ancient lineage we are intimately connected to.
 Perhaps now more than ever with so much uncertainty in the midst we need all hands on deck but also all ears on deck listening with the mountains and deserts for what is ours to pick up and what is ours to let go of.

 The Rites of Passage Ceremonial Immersion is an 18-month, community-based plunge into what it means to be whole human beings: alive to our wildest fury, our erotic and blessing power, our grief, our tricksterliness, and our ineffable love.
 The land, as always, is our guide and teacher; and the heart of all our gatherings will come from sitting with Creosote, listening to the whisperings of soaring Hawk and the cadence of the Chama river, dancing with shadow under the midnight moons.
 Over the course of a year and a half together—in person on the land, in zoom gatherings, and through email councils— our community will create that rare kind of human container that both nourishes the ceremonial spirit in each of us and that feeds Ceremony itself.